DavidKk/killt/README.md

 # killt

-oTempalte is a light template engine for Javascript.
+killt is a light template engine for Javascript.

 ### Examples & Docs